Luke the Evangelist: Life

 Many scholars believe that Luke was a physician who lived in the Hellenistic city of Antioch in Ancient Syria, born of a Greek family, although some scholars and theologians think Luke was a Hellenic Jew.
 While it has been widely accepted that the theology of Luke–Acts points to a gentile Christian writing for a gentile audience, some have concluded that it is more plausible that Luke–Acts is directed to a community made up of both Jewish and gentile Christians since there is stress on the scriptural roots of the gentile mission (see the use of Isaiah 49:6 in Luke–Acts).
-DNA testing on what some Christian tradition holds to be his body has revealed Syrian ancestry.

-Whether Luke was a Jew or gentile, or something in between, it is clear from the quality of the Greek language used in Luke-Acts that the author, held in Christian tradition to be Luke, was one of the most highly educated of the authors of the New Testament.
-The author's conscious and intentional allusions and references to, and quotations of, ancient Classical and Hellenistic Greek authors, such as Homer, Aesop, Epimenides, Euripides, Plato, and Aratus indicate that he was familiar with actual Greek literary texts.
-This familiarity most likely derived from his experiences as a youth of the very homogeneous Hellenistic educational curriculum (ἐγκύκλιος παιδεία) that had been, and would continue to be, used for centuries throughout the eastern Mediterranean.
+Whether Luke was a Jew or gentile, or something in between, it is clear from the quality of the Greek language used in Luke–Acts that the author, held in Christian tradition to be Luke, was one of the most highly educated of the authors of the New Testament.
+The author's conscious and intentional allusions and references to, and quotations of, ancient Classical and Hellenistic Greek authors, such as Homer, Aesop, Epimenides, Euripides, Plato, Thucydides, and Aratus indicate that he was familiar with actual Greek literary texts.
+This familiarity most likely derived from his experiences as a youth of the very homogenous Hellenistic educational curriculum (ἐγκύκλιος παιδεία) that had been, and would continue to be, used for centuries throughout the eastern Mediterranean.

 Luke's earliest mention is in the Epistle to Philemon, chapter 1, verse 24.
-He is also mentioned in Colossians 4:14 and 2 Timothy 4:11, both traditionally held to be Pauline epistles (see Authorship of the Pauline epistles).
+He is also mentioned in Colossians 4:14 and 2 Timothy 4:11, both however viewed as deutero-Pauline epistles (see Authorship of the Pauline epistles).